-For the year that ended on 31 December 2020 no impairment provision was made (2019: $\\ilde{}$ 140.783).
+For the year that ended on 31 December 2020 there was no change in the existing impairment provision (2019: a reversal was made of a part of the existing formed provision of \in 25.515).

 Deposits in banks and credit institutions include sight and time deposits.
 Next follows the long-term credit rating as at 31 December 2020 and 2019 (by Moody's):